shiftyp/rest-in-space/README.md

 ### 🧲 How They Work Together

 Node.js provides the runtime environment (like the browser is a runtime environment for a website), while Express provides the framework for building web applications and APIs.
-In a typical Express application:
+In an Express application:

 1. Node.js handles the server operations and JavaScript execution
 2. Express manages routing, middleware, and HTTP interactions